Skip to content

 How to visit as a non-Muslim

 Entrance.
-Non-Muslims enter only through the Mughrabi Gate, reached by a covered wooden bridge that rises from the Western Wall plaza (near the security checkpoint, by Dung Gate).
+Non-Muslims enter only through the Mughrabi Gate, reached by a covered wooden bridge that rises from the Western Wall plaza (by the security checkpoint near Dung Gate).
 All other gates are reserved for Muslim worshippers.

 Hours.
-Non-Muslim visiting is limited to set windows, typically mornings, Sunday to Thursday (often roughly 7:30–10:30 and a shorter afternoon slot, varying by season).
-The compound is closed to non-Muslims on Fridays, Saturdays and Islamic holidays, and during the month of Ramadan access is more restricted.
-These times shift, so confirm locally the day before and arrive at opening — queues build fast.
+Non-Muslim visiting is limited to set windows, typically mornings, Monday to Thursday and Saturday — often roughly 07:30–10:30 plus a shorter afternoon slot around 12:30–13:30 (about 07:30–11:00 in winter).
+The compound is closed to non-Muslims on Fridays and Islamic holidays, and during Ramadan access is more restricted.
+These times shift and can be cut short or suspended without notice for security reasons, so confirm locally the day before and arrive at opening — there is only one queue and it builds fast.

 On the esplanade.
 Once up, you can walk the open plaza, admire the Dome of the Rock and Al-Aqsa exteriors at close range, and take photographs outdoors.
 The interiors of the Dome of the Rock and Al-Aqsa Mosque are open to Muslims only.